Skip to content

 Field Type Required Description

-androidAppId string Yes app_id, applied from the User Access Monitoring console
+androidAppId string Yes app_id, applied for in the RUM console.

-iOSAppId string Yes app_id, applied from the User Access Monitoring console
+iOSAppId string Yes app_id, applied for in the RUM console.

-sampleRate number No Sampling rate, range [0,1], 0 means no collection, 1 means full collection, default is 1.
-Scope is all View, Action, LongTask, Error data under the same session_id
+sampleRate number No Sampling rate, range [0,1].
+0 means no collection, 1 means full collection.
+Default is 1.
+Scope: all View, Action, LongTask, Error data under the same session_id.

-sessionOnErrorSampleRate number No Set error collection rate, when the session is not sampled by sampleRate, if an error occurs during the session, data from the 1 minute before the error can be collected, range [0,1], 0 means no collection, 1 means full collection, default is 0.
-Scope is all View, Action, LongTask, Error data under the same session_id.
-Supported in SDK version 0.3.14 and above
+sessionOnErrorSampleRate number No Sets the error collection rate.
+When a session is not sampled by sampleRate, if an error occurs during the session, data from 1 minute before the error can be collected.
+Range [0,1].
+0 means no collection, 1 means full collection.
+Default is 0.
+Scope: all View, Action, LongTask, Error data under the same session_id.
+Supported in SDK version 0.3.14 and above.

-enableAutoTrackUserAction boolean No Whether to automatically collect React Native component click events, after enabling, you can set actionName with accessibilityLabel, for more custom operations refer to here
+enableAutoTrackUserAction boolean No Whether to automatically collect React Native component click events.
+After enabling, can be used with accessibilityLabel to set actionName.
+For more custom operations, refer to here.

-enableAutoTrackError boolean No Whether to automatically collect React Native Error, default false
+enableAutoTrackError boolean No Whether to automatically collect React Native Errors.
+Default is false.

-enableNativeUserAction boolean No Whether to track Native Action, native Button click events, app startup events, default false
+enableNativeUserAction boolean No Whether to track Native Action, native Button click events, app startup events.
+Default is false.

-enableNativeUserView boolean No Whether to automatically track Native View, recommended to turn off for pure React Native applications, default false
+enableNativeUserView boolean No Whether to enable Native View auto-tracking.
+Recommended to disable for pure React Native apps.
+Default is false.

-errorMonitorType enum ErrorMonitorType No Set auxiliary monitoring information, add additional monitoring data to RUM Error data, ErrorMonitorType.battery for battery level, ErrorMonitorType.memory for memory usage, ErrorMonitorType.cpu for CPU usage, default not enabled
+errorMonitorType enum ErrorMonitorType No Sets auxiliary monitoring information, adding additional monitoring data to RUM Error data.
+ErrorMonitorType.battery for battery level, ErrorMonitorType.memory for memory usage, ErrorMonitorType.cpu for CPU usage.
+Not enabled by default.

-deviceMonitorType enum DeviceMetricsMonitorType No In the View cycle, add monitoring data, DeviceMetricsMonitorType.battery (only Android) monitor the maximum output current of the current page, DeviceMetricsMonitorType.memory monitor the current application memory usage, DeviceMetricsMonitorType.cpu monitor CPU jumps, DeviceMetricsMonitorType.fps monitor screen frame rate, default not enabled
+deviceMonitorType enum DeviceMetricsMonitorType No Adds monitoring data during the View cycle.
+DeviceMetricsMonitorType.battery (Android only) monitors the maximum current output on the current page, DeviceMetricsMonitorType.memory monitors the current app memory usage, DeviceMetricsMonitorType.cpu monitors CPU ticks, DeviceMetricsMonitorType.fps monitors screen frame rate.
+Not enabled by default.

-enableTrackNativeCrash boolean No Whether to enable Android Java Crash and OC/C/C++ crash monitoring, default false
+enableTrackNativeCrash boolean No Whether to enable monitoring of Android Java Crash and OC/C/C++ crashes.
+Default is false.

-enableTrackNativeAppANR boolean No Whether to enable Native ANR monitoring, default false
+enableTrackNativeAppANR boolean No Whether to enable Native ANR monitoring.
+Default is false.

-enableTrackNativeFreeze boolean No Whether to collect Native Freeze, default false
+enableTrackNativeFreeze boolean No Whether to collect Native Freeze.
+Default is false.

-nativeFreezeDurationMs number No Set the threshold for collecting Native Freeze stalls, range [100,), unit milliseconds. iOS default 250ms, Android default 1000ms
+nativeFreezeDurationMs number No Sets the threshold for collecting Native Freeze stalls.
+Range [100,), unit milliseconds. iOS default 250ms, Android default 1000ms.

-rumDiscardStrategy string No Discard strategy: FTRUMCacheDiscard.discard discard new data (default), FTRUMCacheDiscard.discardOldest discard old data
+rumDiscardStrategy string No Discard strategy: FTRUMCacheDiscard.discard discards new data (default), FTRUMCacheDiscard.discardOldest discards old data.

 Log Configuration